cardinalitypuzzles/cardboard/new-hunt-setup.md

 * a Discord application at https://discord.com/developers/applications
 * a bot for your application (can be done on the "Bot" settings page)
 * invite the application to your Discord server.
-To do so, go to the "OAuth2" settings page for your application --> at the bottom, under "Scopes", select "bot" and "applications.commands".
+To do so, go to the OAuth2 > URL Generator settings page for your application.
+For "Scopes", select "bot" and "applications.commands".
 After selecting "bot", a "Bot permissions" panel will appear, where you should select "Administrator".
 Copy the URL that was generated and open it in a new tab.
 There you can select the Discord server to add the app to.
 For more details, see [here](https://discordjs.guide/preparations/adding-your-bot-to-servers.html).

 ### New hunt setup